Pleasanton Wrongful Death Attorney

 If you are unsure of your right to file a wrongful death claim in California, contact a wrongful death attorney in Pleasanton to discuss your options.
-At Willoughby Brod, LLP, we understand not every situation is clear cut.
+At the Brod Law Firm, we understand not every situation is clear cut.
 We will review all of the facts and explain your options under the existing law.Wrongful Death Compensation

 Through a wrongful death lawsuit, the surviving family members can pursue compensation for: